The Ranching Wife Writes

 For those who feel they don't have the knowledge or ability to raise their own food, please take the time to find reliable, healthy sources

 for your food purchases and consumption.
-Yes, you may find the healthier choice items to be more expensive, but with the growth in
+You may find the healthier choice items to be more expensive, but with the education of consumers in

 are many and the prices are competitive.
 For instance, many families are choosing to raise their own foods for the health of their own